A freelancing lifestyle can create credit nightmares without proper planning

 “Freelance work tends to dry up every so often, so that line of credit can be valuable until the next client comes knocking at your virtual door,” says Stephen Seifert, of Portland, Oregon, who has done SEO, web development, copywriting and editing in the gig economy.

-Having credit also come in handy for emergencies such as when your computer goes on the fritz, adds Seifert.
+Having credit also comes in handy for emergencies, such as when your computer goes on the fritz, adds Seifert.

-If you find yourself sinking into debt, consider getting a full-time or part-time job and do your gigs on the side in order to get your finances back on track.
+- Replenish funds with more gigs or a part-time or full-time job.
+Since freelancing and gig work are often unpredictable, sometimes you may find yourself in need of steadier cash.
+Consider getting a full-time or part-time job and do your gigs on the side in order to get your finances back on track.

 That’s what Saad Malik, a web developer in Austin, Texas, does.

 “This allows me to have a consistent paycheck and a verifiable salary history,” Malik says.
 “Since I work remotely, I can switch to my freelance projects as soon as I wrap up my job’s last task for the day,” Malik says.

 You can also benefit from doing gigs on multiple platforms.
 For example, you can sell products on Etsy.com while driving for Uber.